react-navigation/react-navigation.github.io/versioned_docs/version-7.x/params.md

 ## Initial params

-You can also pass some initial params to a screen.
-If you didn't specify any params when navigating to this screen, the initial params will be used.
-They are also shallow merged with any params that you pass.
-Initial params can be specified in `initialParams`:
+Initial params can be specified in `initialParams`.
+These are used when navigating to the screen without params, and are shallow merged with any params that you pass:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>